QuentinRa/blog.quentinra.dev/info/css/selector/path.md

         * p
             * text: Hello World

-For instance it could look like something like that.
+For instance, it could look like something like that.
 So you can use ``>`` and write some path using the previous selectors.